David Parkin

-David Alex Parkin, OAM (born 12 September 1942) is a former Australian rules footballer and coach who played for the Hawthorn Football Club in the Victorian Football League (VFL) and for the Subiaco Football Club in the Western Australian National Football League (WANFL).
+David Alexander Parkin (born 12 September 1942) is a former Australian rules footballer and coach who played for the Hawthorn Football Club in the Victorian Football League (VFL) and for the Subiaco Football Club in the Western Australian National Football League (WANFL).

 However, Parkin's stature in the history of Australian rules football is based mainly on his achievements as a coach.
 Building on his experience as a player and educator, Parkin won four premierships (one at Hawthorn, three at Carlton) and is considered one of the most influential coaches of the modern era.

 Pre-football career

-Parkin was educated at Melbourne High School and during his time there, was the school vice-captain and captain of football.
+Parkin attended Hawthorn West Primary School, the birthplace of his passion for Australian rules football.
+He completed his secondary education at Melbourne High School; during his time there he was the school vice-captain and the captain of the football team.

-He also attended Hawthorn West primary school, the birth place of his passion for Australian rules football.

 Playing career

 Hawthorn

 Parkin was a tough back-pocket player who played 211 games for the Hawthorn Football Club (and kicked 21 goals) in a career spanning from 1961 to 1974.
-He won the Best and Fairest award for Hawthorn in 1965, and was captain of the club from 1969–1973, including Hawthorn's 1971 premiership winning side.
+He won the Best and Fairest award for Hawthorn in 1965, and was captain of the club from 1969 to 1973, including Hawthorn's 1971 premiership winning side.
 He represented Victoria 5 times at interstate football.